skylicht-lab/skylicht-engine/README.md

     C:\skylicht-engine>cmake -S . -B ./PrjVisualStudio -G "Visual Studio 15 2017" -A x64
 ## Contributing
-Wellcome if you wanna join with us.
+Welcome if you wanna join with us.
 If you want to contribute your code to `Skylicht Engine` (Ex: add feature or fix bug).
 Open an issues and submit a pull request to this repository.
 Please read [CONTRIBUTING.md](Documents/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.
 ## License
 Skylicht Engine is licensed under [MIT License](LICENSE.md) Skylicht Engine is based in part on the work of: